Rao Dharampal: Early life

 Dharampal Yadav was born in Sirhol, a village in Gurgaon District of South Haryana.
 His father, Sh.
 Maha Ram Yadav, was a freedom fighter and had served for years with Sh.
 Subhash Chandra Bose in Indian National Army.

 He completed his Bachelor's degree in Arts and completed a Diploma in Automobiles.
 He took over the family business and mixed social work with business.

 He was jailed with Indira Gandhi in 1978 during the Jail Bharo Andolan.

 Political career

 His political career started in 1987 when, after he was denied an Assembly position from Sohna by Congress, he contested as an independent against the incumbent and won.
 However, he joined Congress in 1991 when it offered him the ticket.
 He participated in Indian general election, 2014 (Haryana) and became part of Gurgaon (Lok Sabha constituency).

+Electoral performance

 Personal life

 Dharampal Yadav was married to Smt.
 Vidya Devi in 1963.
 They had four children: Virender Yadav, Surander Yadav, Geeta Yadav and Sarita Yadav.

 He actively participated in social activities associated with "Indira Gandhi Children holiday Home" at Damdama and was a member of Lions and Rotary Clubs.

-He died of COVID-19-related illness in Gurgaon on 26 April 2021.
+He died of COVID-19-related illness in Gurgaon on 26 April 2021 during the COVID-19 pandemic in India.